 New Tax Laws for 2020 Including the SECURE Act of 2019

 Everyone is paying attention to the changes in the SECURE Act and rightly so.
-However, the spending bill itself also changed some tax rules.
+Our founder and top Wealth Manager Bruce Hosler even talked about it in an interview for Sonoran Living, a local Arizona TV channel.
+The spending bill itself also changed some tax rules.

 We’ve gathered the most significant changes that we think you should know about: